10 Best Ways to Find Influencers (Free & Paid)

 If your product serves a very specific segment of the market or has unique features, finding influencers from your customer base ensures that the promoters truly understand and appreciate what makes your product special.

 Brands that have a subscription model might find this strategy effective, as their customers likely have ongoing, positive experiences with the product.
-Their long-term engagement might translate into more convincing endorsements.
+Their long-term engagement might translate into more authentic influencer UGC.

 This method will work on a social media platform where influencers use hashtags regularly and abundantly.